 Efforts to help Hedwig Kohn’s immigration were initiated in November 1938 by Rudolf Ladenburg (1882–1952).
-As a young lecturer in Breslau, Ladenburg had directed the doctoral research of Kohn, although officially she was Otto Lummer’s student.
+As a young lecturer in Breslau, Ladenburg had directed Kohn’s doctoral research, although officially she was Otto Lummer’s student.
 Ladenburg was now a highly respected physicist at Princeton University.
-Stimulated by Ladenburg, the International Federation of University Women (IFUW) and the Society for the Protection of Science and Learning (SPSL), in London were able to mediate a job for Hedwig Kohn at the University of Aberdeen for the winter of 1939.
+Stimulated by Ladenburg, the International Federation of University Women (IFUW) and the Society for the Protection of Science and Learning (SPSL) in London were able to mediate a job for Hedwig Kohn at the University of Aberdeen for the winter of 1939.

-Notice of the granting of the visa reached her in the middle of August 1939, but before she could depart, war had broken out.
+Notice of the granting of the visa reached Kohn in the middle of August 1939, but before she could depart, war had broken out.
 England immediately instituted a flat visa cancellation for all “enemy aliens.”
-There followed an exchange of at least seventy letters involving Hedwig Kohn, Rudolf Ladenburg, Max Born, Lise Meitner and Hertha Sponer, representatives of the American Association of University Women (AAUW), the Swedish and British branches of the IFUW, and, crucially, several women’s colleges and one university in the U.S. The tediously achieved result was, finally, offers of three consecutive one-year positions, each at a women’s college: the Women’s College of the University of North Carolina, Sweetbriar College, Virginia, and Wellesley College, Massachussetts.
-These sufficed for the promise of a visa for the U.S., which in turn led to a visa to go to Sweden in July, 1940, which she did immediately.
+There followed an exchange of at least 70 letters involving Hedwig Kohn, Rudolf Ladenburg, Max Born, Lise Meitner and Hertha Sponer, representatives of the American Association of University Women (AAUW), the Swedish and British branches of the IFUW, and, crucially, several women’s colleges and one university in the U.S. The tediously achieved result was, finally, offers of three consecutive one-year positions, each at a women’s college: the Women’s College of the University of North Carolina, Sweetbriar Collegein Virginia, and Wellesley College in Massachusetts.
+These sufficed for the promise of a visa for the U.S., which in turn led to a visa to go to Sweden in July 1940, which she did immediately.
 The physicists and the women saved her life.
 Her only brother, Kurt (b.
 1885), a judge, was deported to Kovno in November 1941 and murdered.

 The remaining hurdle was to get from Stockholm to Greensboro, North Carolina, in the middle of a war, with the Atlantic a battleground.
-She left Stockholm on October 12, 1940 and traveled on the Trans-Siberian Railway to Vladivostok, reaching the U.S. two months later, seriously ill.
-By January, 1941, after a recuperative stay with James Franck in Chicago and then with Hertha Sponer in Durham, North Carolina, she was able to report for work at the Women’s College in Greensboro, North Carolina.
+Kohn left Stockholm on October 12, 1940, and traveled on the Trans-Siberian Railway to Vladivostok, reaching the U.S. two months later, seriously ill.
+By January 1941, after a recuperative stay with James Franck in Chicago and then with Hertha Sponer in Durham, North Carolina, she was able to report for work at the Women’s College in Greensboro, North Carolina.

 Hedwig Kohn spent a year and a half in Greensboro and threw herself into the new environment and new tasks with a calm and persistent optimism and good humor.
 She went on to the prearranged position at Wellesley, where she became a highly regarded professor, won a college research award, and stayed until her retirement in 1952.
 While at Wellesley, she set up a modest research laboratory for flame spectroscopy, but though it served for introducing students to research, no publications came from this period.
 In 1952 she was awarded a pension and the title of professor emerita by the government of the Federal Republic of Germany.

-In both the earlier and later periods of her work, she worked in the field of quantitative measurement of the intensity of radiation, and contributed to atomic and molecular spectroscopy, mostly in work involving quantitative measurements of luminosity or temperature.
-She wrote several chapters, amounting to over two hundred pages, in a leading physics textbook, Mueller-Pouillets Lehrbuch der Physik, 1929.
+In both the earlier and later periods of her work, Kohn worked in the field of quantitative measurement of the intensity of radiation and contributed to atomic and molecular spectroscopy, mostly in work involving quantitative measurements of luminosity or temperature.
+She wrote several chapters, amounting to over 200 pages, in a leading physics textbook, Mueller-Pouillets Lehrbuch der Physik, 1929.
 These became the basis of her Habilitation.
 The paper reporting her doctoral work was still being cited through the 1970s.
 Her earlier work resulted in fourteen respected publications and one patent.
 Seven publications resulted from the later research period at Duke.
-Her textbook contributions on radiometry, the measurement of the intensity of visible light radiation and the temperature of flames remained the standard introduction to the field until well into the 1960s.
+Her textbook contributions on radiometry, the measurement of the intensity of visible light radiation, and the temperature of flames remained the standard introduction to the field until well into the 1960s.

 Winnewisser, Brenda P. “The Emigration of Hedwig Kohn, Physicist, 1940.” Österreichische Gesellschaft für Wissenschaftgeschichte.
 (1998): 41–58.